Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 The load cell in the INDX toolhead is used as a Z probe: the nozzle probes the bed directly and the probe triggers when the contact force reaches the configured threshold.
 Load cell probing needs RepRapFirmware 3.7.0-beta.3 or later on both the INDX tool board and the main board; with older firmware on either side the probe will not start.

+To use the macros provided for INDX without modification is recommended you configure the SZP as probe 0 and shown in the example below.

 Add the following to your config.g:

 ```